Guaranteed Minimum Pension - (GMP)

 Similar considerations apply to post 88 GMP (GMP accrued after 1988).
 However, the provider has to give inflation increases up to 3% per year and any inflation increases above this 3%, are provided by the State.

 Shopping around for an annuity when you have GMP does not just mean getting a bigger income.
 The approach is different.
 You have to assess first, the cost of securing the GMP.
 Once the GMP is covered by the pension fund, then you can look at providing the tax-free lump sum.
 Potentially, if the new provider is more competitive, the lump sum can be increased.

 If you want a bigger lump sum, or indeed a bigger income, it might be sensible and possible (but NOT always) to get rid of the GMP.
 This could mean you get a bigger lump sum and bigger income.
 But, you would lose the inflation proofing provided by the state.

-Indeed the proposed pension changes announced in the Budget will offer greater flexibility.
+Indeed the pension flexibilities introduced in 2015, and the ability to take unrestricted amounts offer greater flexibility.

 Spouses benefits and Guaranteed Minimum Pension

 Similar considerations could apply to spouses benefits.
 GMP (normally) provides a spouses pension of 50% (an income that halves for your wife/husband).
 By transferring the GMP out, it could be possible to secure better or worse death benefits for a partner.

 Please note: sometimes GMP held by a woman provides no death benefits for a husband and by transferring this, the required type of benefits can be selected.

 Without doubt, GMP is one of the most complex areas of pensions.
 If you have a pension which has GMP, then you should seek advice about your options and you should make sure your adviser has experience in the subject.
 As a company, we can provide advice on the issues surrounding GMP, your pension and what this means for your circumstances.